Fed gives mostly high grades in bank stress tests

-Most of the largest U.S. banks passed their annual stress test, according to the Federal Reserve, in a conservative report card that underscored the recovery of the financial sector but called out a few laggards, including Citigroup.
+March 13 Most of the largest U.S. banks passed their annual stress test, according to the Federal Reserve, in a conservative report card that underscored the recovery of the financial sector but called out a few laggards, namely Citigroup.

 The Fed announced the results in an earlier-than-expected release on Tuesday.
 JPMorgan Chase (JPM.N) pulled the trigger on announcing its own glowing marks before the Fed's release, and helped lift the stock market.